DMOJ/judge-server/README.md

 For more detailed steps, read the [installation instructions](https://docs.dmoj.ca/#/judge/setting_up_a_judge).

-Note that **the only officially-supported Linux distribution is the latest Debian**, with the default `apt` versions of all runtimes.
+Note that **the only Linux distribution with first-class support is the latest Debian**, with the default `apt` versions of all runtimes.
 This is [what we run on dmoj.ca](https://dmoj.ca/runtimes/matrix/), and it should "just work".
 While the judge will likely still work with other distributions and runtime versions, some runtimes might fail to initialize.
 In these cases, please [file an issue](https://github.com/DMOJ/judge-server/issues).

 ### Stable build